t-nicole13/World_Weather_Analysis/README.md

 # World_Weather_Analysis

 ## Objective
-The purpose of this project wass to use weather data to find ideal hotels based on weather prefrences.
+The purpose of this project is to use weather data to find ideal hotels based on weather prefrences.
 This marks the first time I will use APIs.
 API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
 The APIs used for this project were OpenWeatherMap API,  Google Maps & Places API, and Google Directions API.

 ### Analysis:
     1. Collect the data: